Where to eat with tourists

 Wednesday, 20 Mar 2013

 Here’s a common problem: you have visitors in town and you don’t know where to take them.
 Or – all they want is “local food” but your waistline can’t afford a week of hawker fare.
-We have your answer.Let’s make one thing clear: Singapore is a foodie haven – and we love it the way it is.
+We have your answer with a list of restaurants for tourists in Singapore.Let’s make one thing clear: Singapore is a foodie haven – and we love it the way it is.
 For out-of-towners there is always the list of must-try dishes: chilli crab, char kway teow, chicken rice, more hawker food, spicey Peranakan dishes.
 Trust us – no Italian visits Singapore and has a list of Italian restaurants to hit up.

 So the next time you’re craving Western and your guest needs local fare, try these restaurants: